gerardoanuglo/Mission-to-Mars/README.md

 <img width="1061" alt="Screenshot_20230130_122052" src="https://user-images.githubusercontent.com/85320743/215638993-6c7e0c6b-cd51-478b-a53a-1f6af638e1d3.png">

+I did the next two steps concurrently, going back and forth to ensure the code was excuting as intended:

-Afterwards I created the root route that queried my Mongo database and passed the Mars data into an HTML template for displaying the data.
+- I created the root route that queried my Mongo database and passed the Mars data as a dictionary into an HTML template.

-Finally, I created a HTML file that took the Mars data dictionary and displayed all the data in the appropriate HTML elements.
+- I created a HTML file that would take the Mars data dictionary and display it all the data in the appropriate HTML elements.

 ### Conclusion
 With this project my goal was to showcase my ability to web scrape, store unstructured data in a NoSQL database and use flask to build a web application.
 As a data scientist, I could use these skills in a machine learning project that uses the data to uncover insights and bring value to a company.